stonewade/MersennePrime_Python_CPP_GMP_BenchMark/README.md

 Mersenne Primes have the format: MP = 2^p - 1, where p is a standard prime number.
 Not all p result in a Mersenne.
 Lucas/Lehmer discovered an efficient test for MP-ness.
 The MP's grow quickly to have huge numbers of digits.

 The largest prime number discoveries have been Mersenne's.
 There are 49 known to date.
-The latest: On January 19, 2016, Curtis Cooper published his discovery of a 49th Mersenne prime, 274,207,281 − 1 (a number with 22,338,618 digits).
+The latest: On January 19, 2016, Curtis Cooper published his discovery of a 49th Mersenne prime, 2^74,207,281 − 1, having 22,338,618 digits.
 He has discovered the last 4 largest primes.
 He uses the globally available GIMP network to perform his searches.
 More about them here: https://en.wikipedia.org/wiki/Mersenne_prime.

 Python by default can handle arbitrary integer size.
 C/C++'s std lib can't nominally handle larger than quad precision, but the Gnu Multi-Precision library is designed to handle arbritrary precision arithmetic.
 Clever algorithms allow realizable performance for what would otherwise be order-polynomial complexity.
 For example, sqr(N) performance for multiplications.
 An example of the cleverness: FFT's are used above a user configurable threshold of digits to perform a multiplication.